hotwired-laravel/turbo-laravel/docs/turbo-frames.md

 }
 ```

-When used like this, the macro will return `true` if the `X-Turbo-Frame` header is present in the request (which Turbo adds automatically), or `false` otherwise.
+When used like this, the macro will return `true` if the `X-Turbo-Frame` custom HTTP header is present in the request (which Turbo adds automatically), or `false` otherwise.

 You may also check if the request came from a specific Turbo Frame: